 Working patterns - fatigue

-If not properly planned and controlled, rail staff working patterns can create risks to passengers, rail staff and others.
-Hours of work, working patterns and other conditions of service are matters for agreement between employers and staff, but it is vital that working patterns are designed to reduce risks from fatigue, so far as is reasonably practicable.
+The working patterns of rail staff can create safety risks if they are not properly planned and controlled.
+Hours of work, working patterns and other conditions of service are matters for agreement between employers and staff, but it is vital that working patterns are designed to reduce risks from fatigue, so far as is practical.
 This page outlines why the rail industry needs to take staff fatigue seriously, and provides links to some key guidance including our publication 'Managing Rail Staff Fatigue' .
 PDF, 1,638 Kb

 What is fatigue?